 The current leader board has Berklee College of Music as #1, Rochester Institute of Technology as #2, and University of Manitoba as #3 due to their performance at last night’s games.

 Sana and the rest of the team are looking to include schools from around the world, as well as making a dedicated IML server to act as a hub for future intercollegiate events.

 “Having different perspectives from around the world helps.
 Although the time zone can be very hard to do that,” said Sana.

 Kevin Braza from UC Santa Barbara is also in the administration.
 He saw the July 4 event as an exciting start to IML.
-“We now have a college house, fireworks, games and a growing team of people and new ideas,” he said, and continued on to praise Sana, Onnowhere from UC Berkeley, Marshmallows from the University of Manitoba, Alexa Amoriello from RIT, proteinguy from the University of Washington and Ellie Choi from UC Berkeley for their help and expertise.
+“We now have a college house, fireworks, games and a growing team of people and new ideas,” he said, and continued on to praise Sana, Onnowhere from UC Berkeley, Marshmallows from the University of Manitoba, Alexa Amoriello from RIT, proteinguy from the University of Washington and Elliot Choi from UC Berkeley for their help and expertise.